US and Russia fail to reach compromise on Ukraine following talks at the Kremlin

 Putin said Russia did not want war with Europe, but that if Europe started one, it would end so swiftly that there would be no one left for Russia to negotiate with.

-The Trump administration has said it is "optimistic" it can help end Europe's bloodiest conflict since World War II.
+The Trump administration has said it is "optimistic" it can help end Europe's bloodiest conflict since World War Two.

-Kushner and Witkoff were to present Putin with the new version of US plan, which has been hammered out after the initial version raised fears in Ukraine that it made too many concessions to Moscow.
+Kushner and Witkoff were to present Putin with the new version of the US plan, which has been hammered out after the initial version raised fears in Ukraine that it made too many concessions to Russia.

 After their Moscow visit, Kushner and Witkoff could go on to meet a Ukrainian delegation as soon as Wednesday, potentially in Brussels, a senior Ukraine official told AFP.